jamesgalante/ENCODE_Test_Dataset_Analysis/Perturb_Seq_Test_Set_Preprocessing/README.md

 All datasets follow a standardized processing workflow:
 1. Download raw data from GEO/ENCODE repositories
-  - Raw data is either automatically downloaded or needs to be manually downloaded following R Markdown instructions
+  - Raw data is either automatically downloaded or needs to be manually downloaded following R Markdown instructions, which are also mentioned below.
-2. Process guide sequences and genomic coordinates using BLAT
+2. Process the data according to the original study's methods
+2. Filter out guides that do not map to hg38 or map unambiguously
-3. Generate gene expression, guide perturbation, and metadata files
+3. Generate gene expression, guide expression, guide annotation, and metadata files

-## Dataset Structure
+## Directory Structure

 ```
 Perturb_Seq_Test_Set_Preprocessing/